ibm-cloud-docs/EventStreams/setting_up_aws.md

 {: step}
 {: #service-authorization}

-In order for the Event Streams service to access the Satellite service, a service to service authorization needs to be created.
+In order for the Event Streams service to access the Satellite service, you must create a service-to-service authorization.

 - Log in to the IBM Cloud console account where your Satellite location was provisioned.
 - From the **Manage** tab, select **Access (IAM)**.